-Under the Education and Care Services National Regulations, the approved provider must ensure that policies and procedures are in place for interactions with children (regulation 168) and take reasonable steps to ensure those policies and procedures are followed.
+Under the Education and Care Services National Regulations, the approved provider must ensure that policies and procedures are in place for interactions with children (Regulation 168) and take reasonable steps to ensure those policies and procedures are followed.

 To build and maintain positive and respectful relationships with children, families, and educators our OSHC Service will adhere to our statement of philosophy and the ACA Code of Ethics.
-We aim to provide a child safe culture where our values and practices that guide the attitudes and behaviour of all staff are guided by the implementation of the Child Safe Standards and related National Principles for Child Safe Organisations.
+We aim to provide a child safe culture where our values and practices that guide the attitudes and behaviour of all staff are guided by the National Principles for Child Safe Organisations and the implementation of the Child Safe Standards.